Anawalt Logo

 Louisiana Sweet Orange

-• Juicy citrus with medium size, flavorful fruit
+• Juicy citrus with medium-sized, flavorful fruit

 • Medium skin